lakeshore5/lakeshore5-Website/README.md

 # lakeshore5 Professional Minecraft Builder Website

-A professional portfolio website for lakeshore5, showcasing over a decade of Minecraft building expertise, marketplace collaborations, and community contributions.
+A professional portfolio website for lakeshore5, showcasing a decade of Minecraft building expertise, marketplace collaborations, and community contributions.

 ## About lakeshore5